 The process for obtaining an annulment is similar to the process involved in filing for divorce.
 For example, a spouse must first file a “Petition for Annulment” with the court in the appropriate county in order to obtain an annulment in California.
 A similar petition must be filed if you are pursuing a divorce.
 An annulment petition includes background information about the spouses’ marriage:

 After the Petition for Annulment is filed in the proper court, the filing spouse has, from the date of filing, 30 days to notify the other spouse of the petition and formally serve them.
 From the time of receipt, the other spouse then has 30 days to file an answer or response to the petition.
 If the annulment is uncontested, a court hearing will be set, and a judge will issue an annulment decree (if the annulment petition is drafted correctly and meets one of the legal standards for annulling a marriage, as described above).
 Until the court has entered the decree, the marriage is not annulled.

 As you can see, there are important distinctions between annulment vs. divorce and what path should be pursued.
-If you have questions about whether it makes sense to pursue an annulment or divorce, the Castro Law Offices is here to help.
+If you have questions about whether it makes sense to pursue an annulment or divorce, the Castro Law Offices, P.C. is here to help.
 Jeremy Castro is a skilled Marin County divorce lawyer with a deep understanding of the California laws pertaining to divorce, annulment, and related issues such as child custody and spousal support.
 Contact his office today so Jeremy can go to work for you.